 The common thread through all my work is a determination to work with colour (or lack of) to create a strong aesthetic, whilst exploring alternative views and challenging established ‘truths’, so that in a broader sense, we might learn to understand and accept our differences - and contribute to the greater good.
 I also work on other projects which combine media.
 These can be found at www.alclark.uk

-Al Clark obtained an MA in Visual Art: Fine Art (Digital) from Camberwell College, University of the Arts, London.
-He has exhibited in London, Guernsey, Cayman Islands and Mexico.
-He is also a member of the Baby Forest creative colony.
+Ally Clark obtained an MA in Visual Art: Fine Art (Digital) from Camberwell College, University of the Arts, London, and has exhibited in London, Guernsey, Cayman Islands and Mexico.